ruyeki/Davis-Scheduler/README.md

 ## Davis Scheduler
 This solo project is a comprehensive exam scheduler designed for UC Davis CS students.
-It utilizes a MySQL database to store all exam-related information, a Next.js application to create a RESTful API for the backend, and a ReactJS frontend for intuitive user interaction.
+It utilizes a MySQL database to store all exam-related information, a Next.js application for server side rendering, and a ReactJS frontend for intuitive user interaction.

 ## Visit The Site
 Feel free to check out the project [here](https://davis-scheduler.vercel.app)!